The Life Sciences Law Review: Mexico

 The foregoing may imply delays in transactions involving these types of products and may represent a challenge for legal entities carrying out these transactions to avoid the total or partial impossibility of carrying out the importation, manufacturing or marketing of pharmaceutical products or medical devices post-transaction.

 Mexico is the second-largest medicine market in Latin America after Brazil, and one of the most developed, with high regulatory standards and a well-developed life sciences industry.
 With the change of government after the 2018 election, several public policy changes have been enacted that considerably affect the life sciences sector.
-These include a change in government procurement rules, banning distributors from participating in the largest centralised tender proceedings to acquire medicines and devices, and amendments to rules regarding national treatment for entities from countries with which Mexico has entered into free trade agreements, etc.
+These include a change in government procurement rules, banning distributors from participating in the largest centralised tender proceedings to acquire medicines and devices, and amendments to rules regarding national treatment for entities from countries with which Mexico has entered into free trade agreements, etc. Likewise, the covid-19 pandemic has derived in complex and varied amendments to the procedures and timing involved in most processes regarding pharmaceutical products and medical devices and particularly those used for the treatment of this malady.

 These amendments have forced life sciences companies to participate in a more active manner in these kinds of proceedings as well as to evaluate with greater care their participation in business with the Mexican public sector.
-Among these matters we can mention an investigation ordered by the Mexican President of the three major drug distributors in the country that has generated concern in the industry.

-The new administration has taken very specific positions in connection with life sciences industries and health-related matters, the most relevant being those regarding the following topics:
+The new administration has taken very specific positions in connection with life sciences industries and health-related matters, the most relevant being those regarding the following topics.

 ii Software as a medical device

 Software as a medical device has just been included as a regulated concept.
 Unfortunately, its proposed regulation lacks the necessary formal procedures and is in general a mere reference contemplated in a NOM whose enforcement and legality is debatable.
+Software as a medical device has become an ever-growing trend in Mexico and it has been determined that new provisions regarding its nature and use will likely be implemented during 2021.
+However, because of the current health situation, it is possible that such regulations will be issued either late in 2021 or not until 2022.

 One of the most controversial subjects currently being addressed by the health authorities is vaping.

 The restriction and control of vaping is a global trend.
-Because of Mexico's legal structure, vaping is not contemplated within the products regulated by the applicable provisions; however, the health authorities have considered a national health emergency in this regard and thus have attempted to restrict the importation, sale and use of these products.
+Because of Mexico's legal structure, vaping is not contemplated within the products regulated by the applicable provisions.
+However, the health authorities have considered a national health emergency in this regard and thus have attempted to restrict the importation, sale and use of these products.

 These restrictions, owing to their nature and characteristics, have been challenged by diverse entities and individuals engaged in this industry having obtained favourable results from the competent courts.
+Notwithstanding, the Executive Branch issued a decree whereby the importation of vapers and vaping liquids is deemed as forbidden.
+As such, although it is possible to market and sell vaping products in Mexico, it is not possible to actually import these into the country.

 Another relevant matter during the new administration is rules and provisions regarding food and beverage labelling.
 During the last quarter of 2019, Congress amended the Health Law and added diverse articles specifically related to food and beverage products' labelling.
-The main purpose of these amendments is to provide, in the clearest manner possible, information to the consumer as to the actual caloric content of products and possible elements of risk for their health such as salt, sugars, fats, caffeine, etc.
+The main purpose of these amendments is to provide, in the clearest manner possible, information to the consumer as to the actual caloric content of products and possible elements of risk for their health such as salt, sugars, fats, caffeine, etc. The applicable provisions in this connection entered into force in October 2020 and although challenging have been already implemented by the medium and largest food and beverage manufacturers and retailers in Mexico.

 iv Dietary supplements